mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 **Katagiri Roshi:** Page 101:

-> “Good Knowing Advisors, my Dharma-door produces 84,000 wisdoms from the one Prajna.
+> “Good Knowing Advisors, my Dharma-door produces 84,000 wisdoms from the one Prajñā.
 Why?
 Because worldly people have 84,000 kinds of defilement.
 In the absence of defilement, wisdom is always present, since it is not separate from the self-nature.
 >
 > “Understand that this dharma is just no-thought, no-remembrance, non-attachment, and the non-production of falsehood and error.
 Use your own true-suchness nature, and, by means of wisdom, contemplate and illuminate all dharmas without grasping or rejecting them.
 That is to see one’s own nature and realize the Buddha Way.
 >